 Designated critical habitat for the northern right whale (Eubalaena glacialis) is located along the KSC coast and extends east for 9.3 km (5 nautical mi).
 Right whales are often observed between December and March.

 Nine of the federally listed species in Table 3-4 could potentially be impacted by construction or operations at LC-48.
-These species are described in the following paragraphs and will be further discussed in Section 3.3.2 Environmental Consequences.
+These species are described in the following paragraphs.